chakradhar105/ecommerce-data-analysis/README.md

 - Monthly Sales Trend
 - Top Products Analysis

+## 💡 Business Insights
+- The United Kingdom contributes the majority of total revenue.
+- A small number of products generate a large portion of sales.
+- Sales show variation across months indicating seasonal trends.

 ## 🚀 Project Outcome
 This project demonstrates a complete data analysis workflow from raw data to actionable insights.